PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 fixture fixes the pre-extraction ModelIR fingerprint at `333343018c7bb32db3138cefdf4007353140b044472017ae6c3b4cce762e8f91`.

+QLinearConv is isolated in `op_builders/qlinear_conv.py`.
+Its family owns quantized convolution validation, weight/bias preparation, padding resolution, layout-boundary construction, and output requantization.
+The mixed UINT8 activation / INT8 filter fixture fixes its pre-extraction ModelIR fingerprint at `c752a5b1e31744e65d483733f55a688f2189d6bf11436cabd498cfc6a2ef5019`.

+ConvInteger is isolated in `op_builders/conv_integer.py`, with its zero-point subtraction, filter preparation, padding, layout, and INT32 output contract fixed at the pre-extraction fingerprint `587f53091ce42815e43946d7b73324fe31ec7d5aeb1c3d2d749097351106dfb5`.

+After the last builder extraction, the old combined `op_builders/quantized.py` module was replaced by `op_builders/quantized_common.py`.
+It contains only shared quantization, shape/signature, padding, and requantization primitives; no `build_*` function remains there.
+Every quantized op-family imports those primitives explicitly, and the common module is included in the TensorFlow-free import boundary.

 `dynamics_rife_sim.onnx` remains an active non-pass with the normalized reason `invalid_onnx_concat_spatial_mismatch_64_128`.
 The source passes the structural ONNX checker but ONNX Runtime rejects it during shape inference at